Vietnam.vn - Nền tảng quảng bá Việt Nam

 When the living come to life… the memorial photo

 Viewers watching Bloody Heart were also startled by Tu Vi’s haunting “worship photo”.
-The actress confessed that she was not really scared, but just thought it was an illustration of another fate in the film.
+The actress confessed that she was not really scared but just thought it was an illustration of another fate in the film.

-In the movie Two-Faced, actress Mai Thu Huyen plays the role of twin sisters.
+In the movie Two-Faced, actress Mai Thu Huyen plays the role of two twin sisters.
 When the older sister passed away, the design team and artists took her photo and placed it on the altar.
 After the photo was placed neatly on the altar, the actress also took a “selfie” and posted it on her personal page.

 Actress Mai Thu Huyen considers going to "the altar" an experience of the acting profession.